You want to buy a handpan, but you feel lost? This is the guide you need to make the best decision for your future purchase.

 Before contacting the manufacturer, do not hesitate to show the results of your searches on the Facebook page handpan instruments.
 This community has good connoisseurs.
 Although we do not all like the same things, there are still manufacturers for whom 90% of the players are unanimous about the good or bad quality of their handpans.
 In the end, your ear will be the best judge.
 You need the instrument YOU like.

-Now, let’s go looking for the manufacturers.
-There are several ways to find them:
+Now, there are usually several ways to contact them:

 - they put their contact information in the YouTube video you liked or in its description.